 When the student and the student's dissertation committee agree that the student is ready to defend their dissertation, they will be ready to take the steps to graduate from the program with their PhD.
-A complete list of the PhD requirements can be found on the Graduate School's website here and a checklist for the students final semester can be found here.
+A complete list of the PhD requirements can be found on the Graduate School's website here.
 It is crucial the student reviews the requirements and adheres to all appropriate deadlines.